The 'Big Picture'

 The analysis is performed in a completely automated fashion.
 In a dataset of 100,000 models Analytics will perform 9.99B comparison and summarize the similarity, with attribute values, in an interactive report.

 A report can be run within a single dataset, or across datasets.
 Running reports across datasets allows the comparison of the parts of one division to another, or of the parent company to an acquisition.

 User-Defined Similarity Cutoff

 Each time a dataset is analyzed a different similarity threshold can be set, e.g., show all models with at least 91% or greater similarity, or a similarity range can be set.

-Each time a dataset is analyzed a different set of filters can be applied to slice the data with any available meta-data field and attribute value, in combination, and with numerous Boolean operators, allowing a report to be limited to a certain material type, surface finish, author, commit date, division, etc.
+Each time a dataset is analyzed a different set of filters can be applied to slice the data with any available meta-data field and attribute values, in combination, and with numerous Boolean operators, allowing a report to be limited to a certain material type, surface finish, author, commit date, division, etc.

 CADseek Analytics can be performed within or across datasets with a wide mix of different CAD formats, assembly models and neutral formats like .igs, .stl and .stp.